 Besides the way it promotes ripening, ethylene also gives bananas an unmistakable aroma – I’m sure you know what I’m taking about.
 Banana pancakes, muffins, breads, and other baked goods just wouldn’t be the same without it.

-why I use chia seeds in this pancake recipe
+Can I Still use chia seeds in this recipe?

 Chia seeds are a true nutritional powerhouse.
 According to American Society for Nutrition, chia seeds are “an excellent source of fiber, omega-3 fatty acids, protein, and antioxidants”.
 Vegan diets can be lacking in omega-3 fatty acids, so adding chia to pancake batter, oatmeal, smoothies, etc. is a good idea.